DAP: A Discrete-token Autoregressive Planner for Autonomous Driving: Methodology

-where $\hat{\mathbf{z}}_{<t}$ denotes the tokens predicted by the model, and $p$ is the sampling ratio between ground-truth and predicted tokens.
-Under pure teacher forcing, $p=0$, while during scheduled sampling, $p$ is gradually increased from $0$ to $1$, approaching the inference behavior.
-We adopted the latter during the training process, which allows the Transformer to learn from oracle supervision while progressively adapting to its own prediction distribution.
+where $\hat{\mathbf{z}}_{<t}$ denotes tokens predicted by the model and $p$ is the sampling ratio.
+We gradually increase $p$ from $0$ to $1$ during training, bridging teacher forcing and inference-time behavior.

-At each decoding step, the Transformer produces logits for the trajectory token $S_t$ and the BEV tokens $V_t$.
-We train with a weighted sum of cross-entropy losses applied separately to the two heads, yielding the overall objective.
+At each future step, the model outputs logits for the BEV token block $V_t$ and the action token $A_t$.
+We train with a weighted sum of cross-entropy objectives for the two modalities:

-where $T$ denotes samples time horizon.
-The total loss is a weighted combination of the two terms:
+where $T$ denotes the planning horizon.
+The total loss is a weighted sum:

 where $\lambda_{\text{traj}}$ and $\lambda_{\text{bev}}$ weight the trajectory and BEV losses, respectively.
 We use a larger $\lambda_{\text{traj}}$ to prioritize motion accuracy and a smaller $\lambda_{\text{bev}}$ to stabilize scene representation without dominating optimization.
 This asymmetric weighting produces a coherent BEV context that supports more accurate, physically plausible trajectories.
-The autoregressive design enforces temporal causality and inter-step consistency, capturing long-horizon dependencies and ego–scene interactions.
+The autoregressive design enforces temporal causality and inter-step consistency, and captures ego–scene interactions.